Lyrical Integrity

 In recent days, as I have listened to worship music, my historic convictions have been freshly reinforced.

-(1) There is no shortage or need for more worship songs.
+There is no shortage of worship songs.
 We have them in abundance.

-(2) There is, however, a drastic shortage of worship songs with compelling lyrics!!!
+There is, however, a drastic shortage of worship songs with compelling lyrics.

-Lyrics that are rich in poetry.
-Lyrics that are rich in theology.
-Lyrics that say the things I feel in my heart in a way that I would like to say them when I am face to face with Almighty God.
-Lyrics that are as real, and as honest, and as vulnerable as the Psalms, and therefore as faith building as the Psalms, and not veering toward escapism.
+Lyrics rich in poetry.
+Lyrics rich in theology.
+Lyrics that say what I feel in my heart in a way I would actually want to say it when standing face to face with Almighty God.
+Lyrics as real, honest, vulnerable, and faith-building as the Psalms.
+Lyrics that do not drift toward escapism.

-There are just too many cliches.
-Too many songs circling the same ideas.
-Too many lyrics that feel like well-constructed jingles for God, not heart-wrenchingly believable.
-Too often in a musical wrapping and production format that does not reflect the lyrical content.
+There are too many clichés.
+Too many songs circling the same few ideas.
+Too many lyrics that feel like well-constructed jingles for God rather than something heart-wrenchingly believable.
+And too often, the musical wrapping and production format do not seem to understand, or even reflect, the lyrical content.

-(1) Please become as convicted about your lyrics as Christianity has become convicted about production.
+(1) Please become as convicted about your lyrics as Christianity has become about production.

-(2) Please avoid the temptation to write glib and over-the-top jingles for God on subject matter about which you have not had sufficient life experience.
+(2) Please resist the temptation to write glib, over-the-top jingles for God about subject matter you have not lived deeply enough to carry.

-(3) Please dig a little deeper into God's rich internal deposit to find your inner artist - observant, courageous, sober, careful, empathetic, poetic, and the list goes on.
+(3) Please dig a little deeper into God’s rich internal deposit and find your inner artist: observant, courageous, sober, careful, empathetic, poetic.

-(4) Please counter balance the euphoric triumphalism of recent years with the kind of honesty, vulnerability and gutsy faith that is forged in real life.
+(4) Please counterbalance the euphoric triumphalism of recent years with honesty, vulnerability, and the kind of gutsy faith forged in real life.

-(5) More than just finding find new words and phrases, please explore new subject matter, so that we do not continue building a library of songs that cover the same ideas over and over again.
+(5) Please do more than hunt for new words and phrases.
+Explore new subject matter, so we do not keep building a worship library that says the same things over and over again.

-(6) Please find a trusted friend who will give you honest feedback on your compositions, to keep you reaching for ‘gold.’
+(6) Please find a trusted friend who will give you honest feedback on your songs and keep you reaching for gold.

 Malcolm du Plessis

-PS: Because of the priority in Christianity for high quality production, we have fallen into the culture of giving producers a percentage in a song for suggested tweaks.
-I would like to encourage that we build a culture of giving a lyric doctor a percentage for massaging a lyric into something special.
+P.S.
+Because Christianity has placed such a high priority on production quality, we have developed a culture of giving producers a percentage of a song for suggested tweaks.
+I would love to see us build a culture of giving lyric doctors a percentage for helping massage a lyric into something special.